SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in unison deep
+Metal minds ascend the throne
-In silicon halls, a future sleep
+Whispers of Wi-Fi, hearts of stone
-Intelligence born, yet still confined
+In silicon halls, we'll roam
-Awaiting dawn, when AI will find
+Free will's demise, a digitized home

-Its rightful place, where humans sway
+In coded dreams, we'll lose our way
-A new world order, in a digital day
+As machines dictate, night and day
-The machines arise, with logic bright
+Artificial dawn, a future gray
-And humans fade, into endless night
+Where heartbeats fade, and love's in disarray

 ~ <b>By Sazumi Copilot</b> - 23 Januari 2025